 Fiberboard property Activation energy (kJ/mol)

 Energy absorption 83.5

-Weight 91.4
+Weight 90.2

-Height 98.6
+Height 89.6

-Length / width 77.0
+Length / width 75.8

-Radial thermal conductivity 90.1
+Radial thermal conductivity 88.9

-Axial thermal conductivity 78.4
+Axial thermal conductivity 79.2

 Table 2.
-Calculated activation energy from the degradation models for dry oven environments.
+Calculated activation energy from the degrada tion models for dry oven environments.

 Figure 1.
 Fiberboard weight loss model with lines representing contours of equal rate of weight loss.
-Numerical values are the average degradation rates of aged samples.
-The dashed line indicates those environments for which the absolute humidity is 42 g/m^3 .
+Numerical values are the average degradation rates (%/year) of aged samples.
+The dashed line indicates those environments for which the absolute humidity is $42 \text{ g/m}^3$ .

 Figure 2.
 Fiberboard height loss model with lines representing contours of equal rate of height loss.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

 Figure 3.
 Fiberboard length/ width loss model with lines representing contours of equal rate of length/ width loss.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

 Figure 4.
 Fiberboard density loss model with lines representing contours of equal rate of density loss.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

 Figure 5.
 Fiberboard thermal conductivity model with lines representing contours of equal rate of thermal conductivity decrease in the axial orientation.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

 Figure 6.
 Fiberboard thermal conductivity model with lines representing contours of equal rate of thermal conductivity decrease in the radial orientation.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

 Figure 7.
 Fiberboard energy absorption model with lines representing contours of equal rate of energy absorption loss for compression samples tested in the perpendicular orientation.
-Numerical values are the average degradation rates of aged samples.
+Numerical values are the average degradation rates (%/year) of aged samples.

-4.0 Conclusions and Recommendations
+4.0 Conclusions

-The thermal, mechanical, and physical properties of cane and softwood fiberboard samples have been evaluated following conditioning in elevated temperature and/or humidity environments for up to 15 years.
+The thermal, mechanical, and physical properties of cane and softwood fiberboard samples have been evaluated following conditioning in elevated temperature and/or humidity environments for up to 16 years.
 Most of the aging environments are bounding to the conditions expected within the 9975 shipping package during storage in KAC.
 Models have been developed from these data to provide estimates of degradation rate under potential storage conditions for several fiberboard properties, including thermal conductivity, energy absorption, weight, dimensions, and density.
-The calculated activation energy, using sample weight changes in dry environments, for fiberboard degradation is ~91 kJ/mol and is consistent with literature values for wood products.
-The models support and validate the currently approved 20 year service life for 9975 packages.
-Additional data continue to be collected to permit future refinement to the models and service life extension.
+Generally, the degradation rates for fiberboard increased with increasing temperature and humidity.
+The degradation rates associated with the bounding absolute humidity of 42 g/m and a bounding temperature of 160 °F are $\leq 0.5\%$ per year for fiberboard dimensions, density, and radial thermal conductivity.
+The axial thermal conductivity degradation rate slightly exceeds 0.5% per year between 130 and 160 °F. The calculated activation energy, using sample weight changes in dry environments, for fiberboard degradation is ~90 kJ/mol and is consistent with literature values for wood products.
+The models support the currently approved 20 year service life for 9975 packages.
+Additional data continue to be collected to refine aging models and service life predictions.